• Skip to primary navigation

 Programme Overview

-The Youth Solidarity Fund (YSF) supports youth-led organizations that foster peaceful and inclusive societies.
-Seed funding is given to projects, for and by young people that demonstrate innovative and effective approaches to intercultural or interfaith dialogue.
-UNAOC additionally offers capacity-building support to help youth-led organizations strengthen the implementation of their projects.
+The Youth Solidarity Fund (YSF) provides seed funding to youth-led organizations dedicated to fostering peaceful and inclusive societies.
+YSF supports projects, designed and developed for and by young people, that demonstrate innovative and effective approaches to intercultural or interfaith dialogue.
+In addition, YSF offers capacity-building and mentorship support to strengthen project implementation and enhance organizational development.

-Established in 2008, YSF responded to calls for action made by young civil society leaders worldwide on the importance of establishing funding mechanisms for youth-led organizations.
-Today, YSF is more relevant than ever.
-As the global agenda increasingly speaks of youth’s participation and contribution to peace, development and security, it is critical to listen and respond with funding and partnership opportunities.
+Established in 2008, YSF was initiated in direct response to calls for action made by young civil society leaders across the world, who emphasized the importance and necessity of establishing funding mechanisms for youth-led organizations.
+As the global agenda increasingly acknowledges the role of young people in peace, development and security matters, it is critical to listen and respond by offering funding and partnership opportunities.

-The funded projects are youth-led and youth-focused.
-The age definition used by UNAOC to characterize youth is an individual between the ages of 18 and 35.
-While the projects target mainly young people, they have an impact on entire communities, often involving religious or political leaders, policy-makers, educational institutions and media organizations.
+The funded projects are both youth-led and youth-focused, targeting individuals aged 18 to 35 years.
+While the principal beneficiaries of these projects are young people, the impact often resonates throughout entire communities, involving religious and political leaders, policy-makers, educational institutions and media organizations.

-In line with these recent achievements that recognize the important role of young people in fostering peace, the Youth Solidarity Fund (YSF) seeks to invest in the agency and the capacity of young people to develop and implement their projects addressing the root causes of intolerance and discrimination and promoting inclusion and respect for diversity.
-YSF is the bridge between formal and informal structures, supporting young people to engage through on-the-ground avenues while providing space and opportunities to engage with decision-makers at the policy level.
+Recognizing the vital role of young people in promoting peace, the Youth Solidarity Fund invests in the agency and capacity of youth to create and implement their projects that address the underlying causes of intolerance and discrimination while promoting inclusion and respect for diversity.
+By acting as a bridge between formal and informal structures, the YSF enables young people to implement their own projects and facilitates interactions with decision-makers.

 Youth Solidarity Fund Recipients Around the World